Hubble Space Telescope Wide Field Camera 3 Observations of Escaping Lyman Continuum Radiation from Galaxies and Weak AGN at Redshifts $z$$\,\simeq\,$2.3-4.1: Sources of Systematic Uncertainties

 \subsection{Impact of Gradients in the Residual Sky-Background}

 Subtle gradients still exist in the new ERS UV mosaics, but at a much reduced level from the v0.7 ERS mosaics of \citetalias{Windhorst2011}.
-These are now $\lesssim$3--5\% of the Zodiacal sky-values from \emph{corner to corner} across each of the eight individual 4096$\times$4096 pixel CCD images that were drizzled onto the UVIS mosaics.
-After rebinning to 0$\farcs$09 pixels, each of the individual WFC3 CCD exposures becomes $\sim$1800 pixels in size when they are being co-added to the mosaics.
+These are $\lesssim$3--5\% of the Zodiacal sky values from \emph{corner to corner} across each of the eight individual 4096$\times$4096 pixel CCD images that were drizzled onto the UVIS mosaics.
 This subtle gradient pattern was not very discernible, but appears to be similar in each of the 8 full WFC3/UVIS CCD frames in the ERS to a good approximation, and roughly linear across each CCD.
-The cause of these remaining gradients could be subtle residual errors in the on-orbit master bias-frames, in the delta-flat corrections used in the recent WFC3 pipeline reduction, and/or from variation in exposure time or background noise across the drizzled mosaic \citep{Baggett2012, Mack2013}.
+The cause of these remaining gradients could be subtle residual errors in the on-orbit master bias frames, in the delta-flat corrections used in the recent WFC3 pipeline reduction, and/or from variation in exposure time or background noise across the drizzled mosaic \citep{Baggett2012, Mack2013}.
 These remaining gradients are too faint to accurately map and remove from individual WFC3/UVIS UV exposures prior to drizzling, and removal of inaccurately measured gradients would introduce additional unintended errors in the mosaics.
-We therefore will assess the effects that these 3--5\% global gradients have on the $\lesssim$71 pixel scales at which local sky-subtraction is performed in the LyC image stacks.
+We therefore will assess the effects that these 3--5\% global gradients have on the $\lesssim$151 pixel scales at which local sky-subtraction is performed in the LyC image stacks.